fjblau/kesslergame/.zenflow/tasks/reset-should-clear-score-1d77/report.md

 ## Changes Made

-Modified `kessler-game/src/components/TimeControl/GameSpeedControl.tsx`:
+Modified `kessler-game/src/store/middleware/scoreMiddleware.ts`:
-- Added import for `resetScore` from `scoreSlice`
+- Added `resetGame` import from gameSlice
-- Added `dispatch(resetScore())` call in the `handleReset` function
+- Updated middleware to reset score when `resetGame` action is dispatched (line 18)

 ## Summary

 The Reset button now properly clears the score when clicked.
-The `handleReset` function now:
-1. Pauses the game
-2. Resets game state (satellites, debris, budget, counts)
-3. **Resets score state** (all score values including total score)
-4. Reinitializes missions
-5. Clears events
+The score is reset automatically by the middleware when the `resetGame` action is dispatched.
+This ensures:
+1. Score state is reset to all zeros (totalScore, satelliteLaunchScore, debrisRemovalScore, etc.)
+2. Score history is cleared
+3. The middleware handles score reset consistently for both `initializeGame` and `resetGame` actions

 ## Verification